ZEOREACTOR

 Rather than acting as a direct replacement for photovoltaic panels, the technology is intended as a hybrid solar energy platform that combines generation, storage, and thermal energy recovery within a single compact system, making it suitable for off-grid installations, microgrids, and distributed energy applications where continuous energy availability is critical.

-Conceptual System Architecture
+Conceptual explanation System Architecture

 Solar collector solutions